7.1 Math as an Agency Variant

 Key Takeaways

-- There is no single corrections officer entrance exam, so math coverage depends on the hiring announcement and testing notice.
+- There is no single corrections officer entrance exam, so math coverage depends on the specific hiring announcement and testing notice.

 - Corrections math practice should emphasize counts, totals, differences, schedules, ratios, tables, and careful rule use instead of assuming a specialized clinical calculation test.